 Step 2: Evaluate the Portfolio Suitability

 Portfolio characteristics should match the individual risk appetite and tolerance.
 Risk tolerances change – and so should portfolios.
 Using historical data, one can calculate the risk characteristics of a portfolio.
 These should be compared to the risk characteristics that the investor is comfortable with.
 Ram was taken aback on the amount of risk inherent in his portfolio.
-Qfinr’s suitability shows the historical risk characteristics of the portfolio against a desired range depending on the individual’s risk profile.
+Qfinr’s suitability showed Ram the historical risk characteristics of the portfolio against a desired range depending on Ram’s risk profile.

 Even though Ram’s portfolio was delivering higher returns, the inherent risk was significantly higher.
 Ram now had to consider options to reduce risk without compromising too much of the returns.